-This training is about understanding the implications of DORA and how your organisation will be impacted from business, compliance, governance, operational and IT perspectives.
+This training is about understanding the implications of DORA and how organisations are impacted from a business, compliance, governance, operational and IT perspective.

-This training will provide you an overview of the main provisions and the difference with the existing Information and Communication Technologies (ICT) regulatory framework.
+This training will provide participants with an overview of the main provisions and the differences from the existing Information and Communication Technologies (ICT) regulatory framework.

 Duration: 2h